 from his article at http://www.americansanskrit.com/read/a_sutras.php

 It is generally agreed that Sanskrit has progressively undergone changes from its own original oral beginnings up until the time of Panini (late fifth century BCE).
-Here it may be note worthy to mention the disappearance of the subjunctive case due to Panini’s influence.
+Here it may be note worthy to mention the disappearance of the subjunctive case due to Panini’s (the final authority on Sanskrit grammar rules) influence; however the realization of Nirbija Samadhi (the crown jewel of yoga) has nothing to do with grammar or epistemology.

 Q: Who was Patanjali?

-A: Patanjali was a yogi who lived in Northern India approximately two thousand years ago as a practitioner of ancient mountain yoga Nothing definitive is known about his life, albeit some grammarians speculate that he was the same person as the grammarian, also named Patanjali who lived in in the mid second century BCE. and who wrote a celebrated commentary (Mahabhasya) on Panini’s classic on Sanskrit Grammar.
-Such unsupported speculation helps grammarians justify their mechanistic etymological and philological interpretations of the Yoga Sutras.
-Although there existed nothing known about the Yogi, Patanjali, for a thousand years after writing his yoga compendium, all of a sudden (miraculously) during the bhakti era in India a myth was composed lauding his magical birth and many supernatural feats.
-Hence nearly 1000 years after Patanjali wrote the Yoga Sutras, Patanjali started being worshipped as a Hindu saint.
-Although Patanjali certainly deserves great praise, we feat him and honor his memory best by ignoring such fairy tales and practice what he actually exhorted us to do.
-Such fancy is a disservice to Patanjali as it is in direct contradiction to what he taught.
+A: Patanjali was a yogi who lived in Northern India approximately two thousand years ago as a practitioner of ancient mountain yoga Nothing definitive is known about his life, albeit some grammarians speculate that he was the same person as the grammarian, also named Patanjali who lived in the mid second century BCE. and who wrote a celebrated commentary (Mahabhasya) on Panini’s classic on Sanskrit Grammar.
+That speculation is often used to justify the grammarians' mechanistic etymological, epistemological, and philological interpretations of the Yoga Sutras.
+However, using chronological time, such a claim must be discredited.
+Although there existed nothing known about the Yogi, Patanjali, for a thousand years after composing his yoga compendium, all of a sudden (miraculously) during the bhakti era in India, a hagiographic myth was composed that lauded his magical virgin birth and many supernatural feats.
+Hence, nearly 1000 years after Patanjali wrote the Yoga Sutras, Patanjali started being worshipped as a Hindu saint.
+Although Patanjali certainly deserves great praise, we feat him and honor his memory best by ignoring such confabulations, while practicing what he actually taught.
+Such speculative fancy is a disservice to Patanjali as it is in direct contradiction to what he taught.

 Q: When did Patanjali live?